1717–1718 Acts of Grace: Blackbeard

 Blackbeard heard of the proclamation around 5 December 1717, from the captain of a sloop which he had attacked.
 Around early May 1718, on New Providence, about 300 of his roughly 700 men left his company, some intending to take the King's Pardon.
 During his blockade of Charles Town around the end of that month, Blackbeard rejected a pardon from Governor Robert Johnson.

-Around early June, near Beaufort, North Carolina, Blackbeard allowed Stede Bonnet to sail to Bath to be pardoned by Governor Charles Eden.
-With Bonnet away, Blackbeard and about 100 others took the entire company's plunder – including Bonnet's share – and sailed to Bath, North Carolina, along a different route, where they too received the King's Pardon.
+Around early June, near Beaufort, North Carolina, Blackbeard allowed Stede Bonnet to sail to Bath, North Carolina, to be pardoned by Governor Charles Eden.
+With Bonnet away, Blackbeard and about 100 others took the entire company's plunder – including Bonnet's share – and sailed to Bath along a different route, where they too received the King's Pardon.

 Blackbeard and Bonnet would each return to piracy, Blackbeard using the veneer of legality afforded to him by Eden and his pardon, and Bonnet attempting to conceal his identity.
 Bonnet would later be executed, and Blackbeard would be killed while fighting Virginia authorities.
 Quartermaster William Howard, already convicted and sentenced, was pardoned after he was made aware that the deadline for surrendering had been extended, while Israel Hands (who had also been convicted) was pardoned, apparently for testifying against corrupt North Carolina officials.